- Describe the various effects of deployment on children and families.

 |MFLC||The Military Family Life Consultant program helps families get the support they need|

 Beardslee, W. R., Avery, M. W., Ayoub, C. C., & Watts, C. L., (2008).
 Family Connections Project at Children’s Hospital Boston.
-Fostering Resilience in Families Coping with Depression: Practical Ways Head Start staff Can Help Families Build on Their Power to Cope.
-Retrieved from https://eclkc.ohs.acf.hhs.gov/sites/default/files/pdf/fostering-resilience.pdf
+Fostering Resilience in Families Coping with Depression: Practical Ways Head Start staff Can Help Families Build on Their Power to Cope. https://eclkc.ohs.acf.hhs.gov/sites/default/files/pdf/fostering-resilience.pdf

 Gewirtz, A. H., & In Youssef, A. M. (2016).
 Parenting and children's resilience in military families.
 Switzerland: Springer International Publishing.